fabiospampinato/vscode-debug-launcher/docs/terminal.md

 Some helper functions/plugins for launching the debugger from the terminal.

-They might need some adaptation to your system, especially if you're not on macOS.
+They will need some adaptation to your system, especially if you're not on macOS.

 ### Shell Function